vlamitin/helper/README.md

 - list jira tasks tree with brief info
 - update all outdated prs at once
 - merge all your prs at local branch
+- create worklog from console
+- cherry-pick commits to another PRs

 ## Prerequisites
 - linux